-Coron, located at the northern tip of Palawan, tops the list of most publication's picks for the best islands in the world.
+Coron, located at the northern tip of Palawan, tops the list of most publication's picks for the world's best islands.
 Its stunning islands, idyllic beaches, crystal-clear freshwater lakes, and out-of-this-world shipwreck diving sites are just some of the many reasons why it's a must-visit.

 A shared island-hopping adventure in Coron usually has a fixed itinerary.
 Some destinations you will be visiting are Kayangan Lake, Barracuda Lake, and the Twin Lagoon.

 Kayangan Lake, the top attraction in Coron, is one of the cleanest water bodies in the Philippines.
 It's a mix of fresh and saltwater that offers the coolest and most refreshing swim.
 The water in Kayangan Lake is so clear you can’t tell how deep it goes until you make it to the bottom.

 Twin Lagoon is another thing of beauty thanks to the towering limestone formations flank and sky-blue waters.
 You can ride a kayak or swim under the passage to get in.